Myoclonus epilepsy with ragged-red fibers

 Eliane Kobayashi MD PhD

-Dr. Kobayashi of Montreal Neurological Institute at McGill University has no relevant financial relationships to disclose.See Profile
+Dr. Kobayashi of Montreal Neurological Institute at McGill University received a research grant from UCB Canada as a clinical trial investigator.See Profile

 Jerome Engel Jr MD PhD